Kerri and Jason

 While they worked through the adoption process and waited to get connected with a birthmother, Kerri tried a holistic approach to fertility.
 She met with a reproductive immunologist and concentrated on getting balanced and healthy.
 While Kerri felt good physically, she still didn’t get pregnant.
 Over the next two years, they communicated with three different potential birth moms, each time getting their hopes up.
 But time after time, their hopes were dashed when it did not work out.
 By now, the couple was out of money and their adoption agency contract was about to end.
 Undeterred in their dream of a family, Kerri and Jason started a Go Fund Me page.
 While it didn’t provide much help monetarily, it helped the couple connect with many friends and coworkers who were struggling with fertility issues of their own.

-After all the papers were signed and before the birth mother was discharged, Kerri spent some one-on-one time with the birth mother.
+After all the papers were signed and before the birthmother was discharged, Kerri spent some one-on-one time with her.
 “I told her how grateful I was for her gift, how I admired her, and I hoped the babies had these same traits,” Kerri says.
 “I told her the babies would always know about her.
 Before leaving, we prayed together.
-It was a prayer of Thanksgiving and a request for courage and strength over the coming days and the next 18 years of these children’s lives.
-I knew that leaving that room I was going to next chapter of my life, but I’m grateful for that precious time with their birth mother.”
+It was a prayer of thanksgiving and a request for courage and strength over the coming days and the next 18 years of these children’s lives.
+I knew that leaving that room I was going to enter the next chapter of my life, and I’m grateful for that precious time with their birthmother.”